 Wider range of cooking styles

-The great thing about an air fryer, is it allows you to cook in a much wider variety of ways than a traditional oven.
-You can air fry as an alternative to oil frying, as well as being able to roast and even bake cakes.
+The great thing about an air fryer, is it allows you to cook in a much wider variety of ways than a conventional oven.
+You can air fry as an alternative to hot oil frying (otherwise known as deep frying!!), as well as being able to roast and even bake cakes.
 Reheated pizza is also amazing in an air fryer!

 Doesn’t heat up whole room